 Resolution Movie Explained

-Resolution sets up the universe perfectly with Michael Danube receiving a video of his friend Chris who’s unleashing on drugs.
+Resolution sets up the universe perfectly with Michael Danube receiving a video of his friend Chris who’s unleashing himself; he’s going for the drugs like a famished wolf would go for a dead rabbit.
 As an intervention, Michael lands up at Chris’ location and handcuffs him to the wall to try and get Chris clean.
 Point to note here – the Entity has sent Chris’ information to Michael as a trap.

 Not only is Chris flying high, but he has also made enemies with a pair of druggies and a Native American whose property Chris has occupied.
 Michael does his best and offers money to the druggies instead of the drugs that Chris owes them, and pays the Native American rent for a week’s stay.